Khan/genqlient/docs/FAQ.md

     type: time.Time
 ```

-Make sure the given type has whateevr logic is needed to convert to/from JSON (e.g. `MarshalJSON`/`UnmarshalJSON` or JSON tags).
+Make sure the given type has whatever logic is needed to convert to/from JSON (e.g. `MarshalJSON`/`UnmarshalJSON` or JSON tags).
 See the [`genqlient.yaml` documentation](genqlient.yaml) for the full syntax.

 ### … require 32-bit integers?